 This course will enable you to get a grasp of today's world of academic information and the ways in which scholars (including yourself) do their work.
 You will be walking with a research topic from initial problem statement through the gathering and analysis of research resources.
 Right now, you should begin thinking about a research topic, which can be from another course you are taking or an area of interest in your studies (leadership, current social issues, etc.).

 Start with the Syllabus and then move on to each lesson in turn.
-The syllabus will explain the goals of the course, the content of the lessons, and the due dates for each of the 5 assignments.
+The syllabus will explain the goals of the course and the content of the lessons.
+Due dates are stated in each each of the 5 assignment tabs.

 I will be asking you to run your topic by me early so that I can alert you to any possible obstacles.
 From that point you will be turning the topic into a problem statement (research question or thesis) and doing a series of 5 assignments that will enable you to practice your skills.